butter-network/butter/docs/pres/pres.md

 - Diversity

 Note:
-First lets consider the way Butter was designed (this will determine how we solve the problems) and how the philosophies align with the goal
+- First lets consider the way Butter was designed (determine how we solve the problems) and how the philosophies align with the goal
-Since exploring the academia of distributed systems and fault-tolerance, I think the best way of looking at project is through the lens of fault-tolerant distributed systems particularly in regard to the availability dependability attribute
   - Simplicity - needs to make building dapps easy and feel similar to existing backend web frameworks
   - Modularity - you can pick and choose which aspects of the framework you want and re-implement others
-- Memory greedy - use as much memory as you have been allowed to use - might as well use it
+  - Memory greedy - use as much memory as you have been allowed to use
-- Avoid panicing - it's a fault-tolerant system to maximise availability, we should avoid nodes failing at all costs cause a node in a faulty state is still more valuable to the network than no node at all
+  - Avoid panicking - it's a fault-tolerant system to maximise availability, we should avoid nodes failing at all costs cause a node in a faulty state is still more valuable to the network than no node at all
   - Diversity - Known host diversity (increase probability of information availability and faster retrieval) + spread load across all types of nodes

 ---
 #### Solutions